A countryside wedding at Coombe Lodge

 I am always besides myself with excitement with clients ask me to be their Coombe Lodge wedding photographer.
-Set in the heart of the North Somerset countryside, on the edge of the Mendip Hills Area of Outstanding Natural Beauty and with views over Blagdon Lake, you would have no idea this stunning venue is only a short drive from Bristol city, Bristol airport and Bath.
+As a photographer who has shot many weddings across Bristol and North Somerset, Coombe Lodge is one of my favourites.
+Set in the heart of the North Somerset countryside, on the edge of the Mendip Hills Area of Outstanding Natural beauty, and with views over Blagdon Lake, you would have no idea this stunning venue is only a short drive from Bristol city, Bristol airport and Bath.

 The house has been sympathetically renovated into the venue it is today, with a mix of original features and tonnes of natural light.
-With a choice of indoor and outdoor ceremony locations, there is plenty of options for those wishing to host larger and smaller celebrations.
+With a choice of indoor and outdoor ceremony locations, there are plenty of options for those wanting larger and smaller celebrations.

-Coombe Lodge itself is truly striking.
+Coombe Lodge itself is such a beautiful venue.
 It has large rooms, pretty windows and incredible 360 views.
-Beyond this architectural beauty, Coombe Lodge is well known for its service and attention to detail.
-The dedicated staff work closely with couples to create an stress-free and personal experience.
-The venue’s luxurious accommodation includes 12 beautiful bedrooms, perfect for close friends or family who wish to stay overnight.
+Beyond its architectural beauty, Coombe Lodge has staff who pride themselves on attention to detail.
+The dedicated team work closely with couples to create a stress-free wedding planning experience.
+Coombr Lodge has on-site accommodation including 12 beautiful bedrooms, perfect for close friends or family to stay overnight.

 The Clients Said…